g-otn/GameServerEC2Discord/README.md

 - [Lemmons/minecraft-spot](https://github.com/Lemmons/minecraft-spot/) - Some Cloud-init and Terraform reference
 - [vincss/mcEmptyServerStopper](https://github.com/vincss/mcEmptyServerStopper) - I was using this before I migrated to Docker and [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server)
-- [Giving kids control of an EC2 instance via discord ](https://drpump.github.io/ec2-discord-bot/) - Gave me the push to use Discord to reduce costs and simplify some of the workflow, and almost made me use GCP instead of AWS.
+- [Giving kids control of an EC2 instance via discord ](https://drpump.github.io/ec2-discord-bot/) - Gave me the push to use Discord to reduce costs and simplify some of the workflow, and almost made me use GCP instead of AWS
+- Thanks megamush in the AWS Discord for giving me some help and suggestions